pelletier197/Fixkture/Readme.md

 </p>

 # Fixkture
-Fixkture is an Intellij Plugin to generate test fixtures that support both Java and Kotlin.
+Fixkture is an Intellij Plugin to generate test fixtures that supports both Java and Kotlin.
 It helps generate complex objects from a target class, which may be long and exhausting to do manually, especially for big objects.
 It does so by providing arbitrary parameters in the object's constructor.

 ## Example
 Given the sample data class